jiangtaozy/note/mysql.md

     alter table user drop column primary_id;
     alter table user add primary key (id);
     alter table user modify column id int auto_increment;

+- Select where column is not empty

+    select from users where phone <> '';
+    select from users where phone IS NOT NULL;